Really-Great-Tech/expenses-ai-api-wrapper/MVP_ARCHITECTURE_PLAN.md

 7. **Security**: Enterprise-grade security and compliance features
 8. **Cost Efficiency**: Optimized resource utilization with serverless database scaling

-The enhanced architecture with RabbitMQ event-driven processing, Receipt Recognition layer, and AWS Aurora Serverless ensures efficient processing of complex multi-receipt documents while maintaining the robust, enterprise-ready foundation for rapid scaling and deployment.
+The enhanced architecture ensures efficient processing of expense documents and maintaining the robust, enterprise-ready foundation for rapid scaling and deployment.